New Brunswick: Indigenous societies

-Acadia and Nova Scotia (1604-1784)
+Acadia and Nova Scotia (1604–1784)

+The first documented European exploration of New Brunswick was made by Jacques Cartier in 1534, when his party set foot in Miscou and explored the coasts of Chaleur Bay.
+They made contact with aboriginals, who from this point on began to trade with Europeans.
+This also exposed them to Old World diseases.
 Acadia, a colonial division of New France covering the Maritimes, was founded in 1604 by Samuel de Champlain and Pierre Dugua de Mons with a settlement on Saint Croix Island.
 It was quickly abandoned due to difficult living conditions and moved to Acadia's capital, Port-Royal.
-There, the Micmacs helped the French survive.
+There, the Mi'kmaq helped the French survive.
 In 1626, Port-Royal was destroyed by the British.
 The British conquered Acadia shortly after and held it until 1629.
 James VI and I, King of Scotland, renamed it "Nova Scotia" in English.

-The Micmacs helped all French survivors, including Charles de Saint-Étienne de la Tour.
+The Mi'kmaq helped all French survivors, including Charles de Saint-Étienne de la Tour.
 Together, they established a fur trade network along the Saint John River.
 With the onset of the Anglo-French War (1627–1629), de la Tour was issued a charter to govern Acadia.
 In 1629, Acadia was officially returned to France.
 As such, a new wave of French settlers arrived in Port-Royal to revitalise the colony, including Isaac de Razilly, a new governor of Acadia, and Charles de Menou d'Aulnay, his cousin. de Razilly and de la Tour's charters conflicted with each others', but the two maintained an amicable relationship.
 In 1635, de Razilly died, triggering tensions between de la Tour, who governed from the Saint John valley, and d'Aulnay, who governed from Port-Royal.
 In the 1630s, this erupted into the Acadian Civil War. d'Aulnay managed to expel de la Tour in 1644.
 But, following d'Aulnay's death in 1650, de la Tour married his widow in 1653, essentially overturning his success.

 Over time, French settlement extended up the river to the site of present-day Fredericton.
 Other settlements in the southeast extended from Beaubassin, near the present-day border with Nova Scotia, to Baie Verte, and up the Petitcodiac, Memramcook, and Shepody Rivers.
 The descendants of Acadia's French colonists became the Acadians.
 Acadians developed a unique society characterised by dyking technology, which allowed them to cultivate marshes left by the Bay of Fundy's tides, and by tightly knit independent communities, because they were often neglected by French authorities.

 During the 1690s, in King William's War, attacks were launched from the Saint John valley by Acadian militias onto New England colonists.
 This would create a deep English hostility against the French presence in the region.